ErikElcsics/Speech-Driven-Object-Detection-Tracking-Multiple-Objects-Real-Time-Web-Cam/README.md

 ### Voice Command

 1. **Speech Recognition**: The application listens for voice commands using the **SpeechRecognition** library.
-2. **Extract Object Names**: When a user speaks a command, the recognized speech is parsed to check for object names (e.g., "track person", "track car").
+2. **Extract Object Names**: When a user speaks a command, the recognized speech is parsed to check for object names (e.g., "track person", "track car", "find a person", "look for a car").
 3. **Dynamic Tracking**: If a recognized object is part of the detection list, the system will start tracking it and display its bounding box.
 4. **Compound Commands**: The app can handle compound commands, such as "Track bottle and chair," allowing you to track multiple objects at once.